-As a leading provider of environmental, energy and industrial services throughout North America, our first goal is to help our customers prevent the release of hazardous wastes into the environment.
+As a leading provider of environmental, energy and industrial services throughout North America, our first goal is to help our customers prevent the release of chemicals and hazardous waste streams into the environment.
 We also are the leading service provider in the recovery and decontamination of pollutants that have been released.
 This includes the safe destruction or disposal of hazardous materials in a manner that ensures these materials are no longer a danger to the environment.
-When providing these services, we are committed to the recycling, reuse and reclamation of these wastes whenever possible using a variety of methods more fully explained below in the sections describing our general operations.
-Our Safety-Kleen branded services exemplify our commitment to sustainability and providing environmental solutions to the marketplace.
-Where possible, liquids such as solvents, chemicals and used oil are recycled to our high-quality standards and made into useful products.
-Tolling programs provide a closed-loop cycle in which the customer's spent solvents are recycled to their precise specifications and returned directly to them.
+When providing these services, we are committed to recycling, reuse and reclamation of these wastes whenever possible using a variety of methods more fully explained below in the sections describing our general operations.
+Many of our branded services exemplify our commitment to sustainability and providing environmental solutions to the marketplace.
+Where possible, liquids such as solvents, chemicals and used oil are continuously recycled to our high-quality standards and made into useful products.
+Tolling programs provide a closed process in which the customer's spent solvents are recycled to their precise specifications and returned directly to them.